Syzygies, Betti numbers and regularity of cover ideals of certain multipartite graphs: Bipartite Graphs

 \end{enumerate}

-2mm It can be noted that in the case $n_2 = m_1$, the stability index is $2$. \begin{remark} If $G = K_{U_1,V} \cup K_{U_2,V_2} \cup K_{U_3,V_3}$, for some set of vertices $U_i, V_i$, then one can still describe the complete resolution and the regularity of $J_G^s$ using a similar approach.
+\begin{remark} If $G = K_{U_1,V} \cup K_{U_2,V_2} \cup K_{U_3,V_3}$, for some set of vertices $U_i, V_i$, then one can still describe the complete resolution and the regularity of $J_G^s$ using a similar approach.
 However, the resulting syzygies are not so easy to describe though the generating sets are similar.
 Therefore, we restrict ourselves to the above discussion. \end{remark}